Neuroborreliosis: Differential diagnosis

 Diagnosis is determined by clinical examination of visible symptoms.
 Neuroborreliosis can also be diagnosed serologically to confirm clinical examination via western blot, ELISA, and PCR.

 Treatment

 In the US, neuroborreliosis is typically treated with intravenous antibiotics which cross the blood–brain barrier, such as penicillins, ceftriaxone, or cefotaxime.
 One relatively small randomized controlled trial suggested ceftriaxone was more effective than penicillin in the treatment of neuroborreliosis.
 Small observational studies suggest ceftriaxone is also effective in children.
 The recommended duration of treatment is 14 to 28 days.

-Several studies from Europe have suggested oral doxycycline is equally as effective as intravenous ceftriaxone in treating neuroborreliosis.
+Several studies from Europe have suggested oral doxycycline is as effective as intravenous ceftriaxone in treating neuroborreliosis.
 Doxycycline has not been widely studied as a treatment in the US, but antibiotic sensitivities of prevailing European and US isolates of Borrelia burgdorferi tend to be identical.
 However, doxycycline is generally not prescribed to children due to the risk of bone and tooth damage.